sdss/python_template/docs/sphinx/index.rst

 .. code-block:: bash

     pip install invoke
+    pip install bumpversion
     pip install cookiecutter
     cookiecutter https://github.com/sdss/python_template.git

-During the installation you will be asked a series of prompts to specify options and variable names, e.g. your name, the repository/folder name, the package name (which can be identical to the repository name), etc. These definitions will be inserted into the package in designated places.
+During the installation `cookiecutter <https://github.com/audreyr/cookiecutter>`__ will ask you a series of prompts to specify options and variable names, e.g. your name, the repository/folder name, the package name (which can be identical to the repository name), etc. These definitions will be inserted into the package in designated places to customise it for you.

 The **create_git_repo** prompt asks ``do you want to create a git repository out of your new package?``.
 If you answer ``yes``, the product will be initialised as a git repository.
 The final prompts ask ``did you already create a new repository on Github?`` and ``what is your Github username?``.
 If you answer ``yes``, and specify a name, a remote origin will be added to your new git repository and will be pushed to Github.
 If not, `create a GitHub repository <https://help.github.com/articles/creating-a-new-repository/>`_ (either at the `SDSS organisation <https://github.com/sdss>`_ or in your personal account) and copy the URL provided by GitHub.
 In the root of your local product run ::